 Lastly, while that HDMI-in is meant for TV, you can use it for anything with an HDMI port.
 Before you get too excited, we should tell you that it's slightly too laggy for gaming.
 Forget about playing Killzone: Shadow Fall or Super Mario 3D World via the Xbox One, it's a much better experience plugged directly into your TV.

 When consoles aren't playing games they're often streaming movies.
-So far, Australian streaming support is limited to apps like TenPlay, SBS OnDemand, YouTube, Crackle, Twitch, Machinima and TED.
+Aside from the content apps mentioned above, YouTube, Crackle, Twitch, Machinima and TED are all available on the console.

 After they're installed, accessing content runs through the Bing search function.
 Either by typing or talking to Bing, you can ask it for, say, Breaking Bad.
 The search results show you all the places where you can see the sad saga of Walter White, so long as the content is available.